-The Board also proposed extending the error resolution time limits for new accounts and permitting electronic communications to substitute generally for oral or written disclosures documentation, and notices required under Regulation E.
+The Board also proposed, and subsequently adopted in September 1998, an extension of the error resolution time limits for new accounts.
+The proposal also included permitting electronic communications to substitute generally for oral or written disclosures, documentation, and notices required under Regulation E.